CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 ```bash
 mpirun -np 2 <your_path_to_smilei_installation_folder>/smilei input.py
 ```

-Then we plot some figures in the ``PLOTS`` folder:
+Then you can plot some figures in the ``PLOTS`` folder:

 ```bash
 cd PLOTS
 ```

-and run all the python scripts
+and run all the Python scripts:

 ```bash
 python plot_maps.py